 The developer has performed extensive testing on functional specification, subsystem and SFRenforcing module level.
 For each SFR the developer created an extensive set of automatic tests, testing positively and negatively.
-Crypto testing for the FCS\COP requirements are tested against two oracles the CAVS verification tool and the OpenSSL implementation.
-For all the test also the log files are collected, showing full coverage of the FAU\GEN requirements.
+Crypto testing for the FCS_COP requirements are tested against two oracles the CAVS verification tool and the OpenSSL implementation.
+For all tests the log files were also collected, showing full coverage of the FAU_GEN requirements.
 All nCore commands over the PCIe TSFI are tested via the external nCore PCIe interface, the SEE system-calls are tested by executing a local application on the TOE.